webanck/nishita1993/README.md

 ![result](result.png)

 # Usage
-There is currently no command line parameter, simply enter the repository and run `make`; it will compile and render a $512 \times 512$ image (in `.ppm` format) of the Earth atmosphere.
+There is currently no command line parameter, simply enter the repository and run `make`; it will compile and render a $512 \times 512$ image (in `.ppm` format) of the atmosphere of the Earth.
 The Earth is centered in the image, its surface is considered totally black; sun light is considered directional and is coming from the upper right corner, a bit behind the Earth.

 # Dependencies